Moesif/moesif-rack/README.md

 The best place for MoesifMidleware is on top as possible (so it captures the data closest to the wire).
 Typically, right above the default logger of Rails apps, "Rails::Rack::Logger" is a good spot.
+Or if you want to be as close as wire as possible, put it before "ActionDispatch::Static"

 You should use the following line of code to insert the middleware into the right spot.